ncatlab/nlab-content/pages/1/5/3/2/2351/content.md

 The rough idea is that a cartesian bicategory, viewed as an abstract bicategory of relations, should possess a tensor product which behaves like cartesian product on relations, and therefore like a categorical product for relations that are "functional".
 The structure of such a tensor is property-like (is essentially unique when it exists).
 Like allegories, cartesian bicategories provide a convenient abstract setting in which to study the calculus of relations, but unlike allegories they embrace other important examples like $Span$ and $Mod$.

-The original idea, due to Carboni and Walters, clearly envisioned these various examples but was initially confined to the locally posetal case; in part this was due to the lack at the time (circa 1987) of a solid theory of symmetric monoidal bicategories.
+The original idea, as explained by Carboni and Walters in their paper, clearly had these various examples in mind but was initially confined to the locally posetal case; in part this was due to the lack at the time (circa 1987) of a complete definition of symmetric monoidal bicategories.
 In more recent years a full bicategorical treatment has emerged, due principally to Carboni, Kelly, Verity, and Wood.
 The alternative treatment we give below has not yet appeared in the literature as far as this author ([[Todd Trimble]]) is aware.

 ## Technical preliminaries